-- Create or use an existing Casdoor application.
+- Create a new Casdoor application or use an existing one.

-- Add provider you want and supplement other settings.
+- Add the desired provider and configure other settings accordingly.

 Client ID and

-Client secret like the picture above, we will use them in the next step.
+Client Secret.
+We will need these in the next step.

 Open your favorite browser and visit: http://

-CASDOOR_HOSTNAME/.well-known/openid-configuration, you will see the OIDC configure of Casdoor.
+CASDOOR_HOSTNAME/.well-known/openid-configuration to see the OIDC configuration of Casdoor.

-- You can find Client Id and Client Secret in Casdoor application page.
+- Retrieve the Client ID and Client Secret from the Casdoor application page.

 address phone openid profile offline_access email

-- You can configure more complex authorization later, for now check if OpenID actually works.
+You can configure more advanced authorization settings later.
+For now, check if OpenID actually works.